SMS? BTS? CMS? SRS!

 Dev companies don’t need SRS

 Let’s reveal a terrible secret: we would not use the SRS, even if a client insisted on preparing it.
 The document would be dead weight on the developers’ desktops.
 When we were first asked to draw up an SRS document, we simply downloaded a template from the Internet and customized it for the client.
-Spoiler alert: The startupper didn’t even notice.
+Spoiler alert: the startupper didn’t even notice.
 We don’t think he opened it.
 And we didn’t open it either.

 …And startups too

 Purrweb chooses this approach based on the target audience — we have startups that come for MVP (Minimum Viable Product).
-Instead of wasting the client’s time and money and our human resources on an ugly SRS, we offer the client to save money and start the design right away.
+Instead of wasting the client’s time and money and our human resources on an ugly SRS, we offer the client the opportunity to save money and start the design right away.

-Next we’ll tell you why design is first.
+Next, we’ll tell you why design is first.

-Instead of thousand words: alternative to SRS
+Instead of a thousand words: alternative to SRS

 Why is it good to start with design?